slerman12/UnifiedML/README.md

 python Run.py generate=True recipes.critic.q_head._target_=Blocks.Architectures.CNN recipes.critic.q_head.input_shape='${obs_shape}'
 ```

 Here is a more complex example, disabling the Encoder's flattening of the feature map, and instead giving the Actor and Critic unique Attention Pooling operations on their trunks to pool the unflattened features.
-The ```Null``` architecture disables that flattening component, though in this case it's not actually necessary since the ```AttentionPool``` architecture has adaptive input broadcasting.
+The ```Null``` architecture disables that flattening component, though in this case it's not actually necessary since the ```AttentionPool``` architecture has adaptive input broadcasting - I'm pointing it out because in the general case, it might be useful.

 ```console
 python Run.py task=classify/mnist recipes.critic.trunk._target_=Blocks.Architectures.AttentionPool recipes.actor.trunk._target_=Blocks.Architectures.AttentionPool pool=Blocks.Architectures.Null